 So, such a rugged environment calls for gear…and lots of it.
 It also calls for travel insurance.

 You never know what’s going to happen on your trip until you get there.
 Protect your travel investments by going to Travelex and finding a plan that works for you.

-To come up with our Denali packing list, we evaluated the best outdoor products by scouring real user reviews and personal experience.
+To come up with our Denali packing list, we evaluated the best outdoor products by scouring real user reviews and personal experiences.

-We looked at core features, durability in backcountry, materials used, ease of use, and affordability.
+We looked at core features, durability in the backcountry, materials used, ease of use, and affordability.